 Comstock has a \$850.0 million bank credit facility with Bank of Montreal, as the administrative agent.
 The credit facility is a five year revolving credit commitment that matures on November 30, 2015.
 Indebtedness under the credit facility is secured by substantially all of Comstock's assets and is guaranteed by all of its wholly owned subsidiaries.
 The credit facility is subject to borrowing base availability, which is redetermined semiannually based on the banks' estimates of the Company's future net cash flows of oil and natural gas properties.
 The borrowing base may be affected by the performance of Comstock's properties and changes in oil and natural gas prices.
 The determination of the borrowing base is at the sole discretion of the administrative agent and the bank group.
-As of December 31, 2011, the borrowing base was \$610.0 million, plus an additional \$90.0 million available through December 31, 2012 for a total of \$700.0 million, \$100.0 million of which was available.
-Borrowings under the credit facility bear interest, based on the utilization of the borrowing base, at Comstock's option at either (1) LIBOR plus 1.75% to 4.0% or (2) the base rate (which is the higher of the administrative agent's prime rate, the federal funds rate plus 0.5% or 30 day LIBOR plus 1.0%) plus 0.75% to 3.0%.
+As of December 31, 2012, the borrowing base was \$570.0 million, \$130.0 million of which was available.
+Borrowings under the credit facility bear interest, based on the utilization of the borrowing base, at Comstock's option at either (1) LIBOR plus 1.75% to 2.75% or (2) the base rate (which is the higher of the administrative agent's prime rate, the federal funds rate plus 0.5% or 30 day LIBOR plus 1.0%) plus 0.75% to 1.75%.
 A commitment fee of 0.5% is payable annually on the unused borrowing base.
 The credit facility contains covenants that, among other things, restrict the payment of cash dividends in excess of \$50.0 million, limit the amount of consolidated debt that Comstock may incur and limit the Company's ability to make certain loans and investments.
 The only financial covenants are the maintenance of a ratio of current assets, including availability under the bank credit facility, to current liabilities and maintenance of a leverage ratio.
-The Company was in compliance with these covenants as of December 31, 2011.
+The Company was in compliance with these covenants as of December 31, 2012.

+On June 5, 2012 the Company issued \$300.0 million of senior notes (the "2020 Notes") pursuant to an underwritten public offering.
+The 2020 Notes are due on June 15, 2020 and bears interest at 91⁄2%, which is payable semi-annually on each June 15 and December 15.
+Proceeds from the issuance of the 2020 Notes were used to pay down outstanding borrowings under the Company's bank credit facility.
 On March 14, 2011, Comstock issued \$300.0 million of senior notes (the "2019 Notes") pursuant to an underwritten public offering.
-The 2019 Notes are due on April 1, 2019 and bear interest at 73/4%, which is payable semiannually on each April 1 and October 1.
-The 2019 Notes are unsecured obligations of Comstock and are guaranteed by all of the Company's material subsidiaries.
-Comstock also has \$300.0 million of 83/8% senior notes outstanding which mature on October 15, 2017 (the "2017 Notes").
+The 2019 Notes are due on April 1, 2019 and bear interest at 73⁄4%, which is payable semiannually on each April 1 and October 1.
+Comstock also has \$300.0 million of 83⁄4% senior notes outstanding which mature on October 15, 2017 (the "2017 Notes").
 Interest on the 2017 Notes is payable semiannually on each April 15 and October 15.
-The 2017 Notes are also unsecured obligations of Comstock and are guaranteed by all of Comstock's material subsidiaries.
+The 2017, 2019 and 2020 Notes are unsecured obligations of Comstock and are guaranteed by all of Comstock's material subsidiaries.
 Such subsidiary guarantors are 100% owned and all of the guarantees are full and unconditional and joint and several obligations.
-Comstock controls a variable interest entity that was formed in connection with its reverse like-kind tax exchange and this entity is also a guarantor of the 2017 Notes and the 2019 Notes.
-As of December 31, 2011, Comstock had no material assets or operations which are independent of its subsidiaries or its consolidated variable interest entity.
+As of December 31, 2012, Comstock had no material assets or operations which are independent of its subsidiaries.
 There are no restrictions on the ability of Comstock to obtain funds from its subsidiaries through dividends or loans.